 “Mad dogs and Englishmen go out in the midday sun”… don’t be one of them!
 High temperatures and warm rooms can trigger hot flushes, so if you’re outside choose a shady spot during the heat of day, and if you’re inside make sure the room is as cool and well ventilated as possible.

 If you’re struggling to keep cool, there’s a wide range of products that can help you to control your temperature.
 Here are some of our favourites:

 Cooling gel mats and wraps

-Using a cooling gel mat inside your pillowcase or on your mattress can offer welcome relief from hot flushes and night sweats.
+Using a cooling mat, like the Original Chillow®, inside your pillowcase or on your mattress can offer welcome relief from hot flushes and night sweats.
 Filled with a naturally cold gel, it will stay cool for hours at a time - and for a super-cool boost, pop it in the fridge first!